-All of these principles need to be enforced.
+È) ENFORCEMENT All of these principles need to be enforced.
 Governments and certification bodies should ensure robust oversight and accountability.
 When carbon projects violate these principles or otherwise go wrong, there should be clear channels by which communities can pursue a remedy.

-responsible government agencies ensure robust oversight and ountability.
+The responsible government agencies ensure robust oversight and accountability.
 The process for approving projects is clearly defined and includes criteria that address each of the key principles for carbon justice (i.e. tenure rights, FPIC, compensation, participation, and climate integrity).
-Registered projects are required to submit monitoring reports and audits on a regular basis at least every 3 years.
+Registered projects are required to submit monitoring reports and audits on regular basis at least every 3 years.
 Law or policy defines clear procedures for resolving disputes and grievances related to land rights, FPIC, revenue sharing, and other issues.
-Budgets for responsible agencies allow for hiring of appropriate monitoring staff and coordination between agencies. reg responsible regulatory agency reviews project performance at ular intervals and considers any reported grievances or disputes ore granting a renewal to the operating license. reg ular intervals and considers any reported grievances or disputes reg ular intervals and considers any reported grievances or disputes ore granting a renewal to the operating license.
-FPIC from impacted communities must be obtained again for any (a) major reg ular intervals and considers any reported grievances or disputes ore granting a renewal to the operating license.
-FPIC from impacted communities must be obtained again for any (a) major modifications to project activities and/or (b) expansion of the project area. reg bef ular intervals and considers any reported grievances or disputes ore granting a renewal to the operating license.
-FPIC from impacted communities must be obtained again for any (a) major modifications to project activities and/or (b) expansion of the project area.
+Budgets for responsible agencies allow for hiring of appropriate monitoring staff and coordination between agencies. regu responsible regulatory agency reviews project performance at lar intervals and considers any reported grievances or disputes re granting a renewal to the operating license.
+FPIC from impacted communities must be obtained again for any (a) major modifications to project activities and/or (b) expansion of the project area. modifications to project activities and/or (b) expansion of the project area. modifications to project activities and/or (b) expansion of the project area.
 Recurrent disputes are grounds for denying renewal of project authorization.
-Any project that violates the terms of agreement between a community and project reg bef ular intervals and considers any reported grievances or disputes ore granting a renewal to the operating license.
-FPIC from impacted communities must be obtained again for any (a) major modifications to project activities and/or (b) expansion of the project area.
+Any project that violates the terms of agreement between a community and project [ modifications to project activities and/or (b) expansion of the project area.
 Recurrent disputes are grounds for denying renewal of project authorization.
-Any project that violates the terms of agreement between a community and project proponents shall be suspended or canceled. reg bef ular intervals and considers any reported grievances or disputes ore granting a renewal to the operating license.
-FPIC from impacted communities must be obtained again for any (a) major modifications to project activities and/or (b) expansion of the project area.
+Any project that violates the terms of agreement between a community and project proponents shall be suspended or canceled. munities can submit complaints and access remedy if their ] modifications to project activities and/or (b) expansion of the project area.
 Recurrent disputes are grounds for denying renewal of project authorization.
-Any project that violates the terms of agreement between a community and project proponents shall be suspended or canceled. munities can submit complaints and access remedy if their are violated.
+Any project that violates the terms of agreement between a community and project proponents shall be suspended or canceled. munities can submit complaints and access remedy if their tes are violated.
 Mechanisms for grievance redress are clearly defined and easily accessible to local

-NO PAY TO POLLUTE

-Carbon payments must not be a substitute for eliminating avoidable emissions.
+\$155 \$ NO PAY TO POLLUTE Carbon payments must not be a substitute for eliminating avoidable emissions.
 Fossil fuel companies should be barred from taking part in carbon payment schemes.

-Carbon projects must meet high environmental integrity
+Carbon projects must meet high environmental integrity standards.

-standards.
 The application for approval and renewal of licenses includes robust measurement, monitoring, reporting and verification to ensure the project generates reliable emissions reductions and removals.
 All reported emissions reductions and removals must be verified by independent, accredited third parties.
 Regulation establishes penalties for any project that misrepresents emissions reductions or manipulates carbon measurement and verification.
 Guidelines require buyers to reduce their own emissions as much as possible before buying carbon credits.
 Corporate buyers of carbon credits are required to make net zero commitments and demonstrate sustained progress toward them.
 Companies must prioritize reducing avoidable emissions in their own supply chain and use carbon credits only to compensate for any remaining hard to abate emissions.
 For voluntary markets, fossil fuel companies are not permitted to purchase carbon credits.

-KENYA CLIMATE CHANGE (AMENDMENT) ACT (2023)

-Section 23A(d) states that "(ii) emissions reductions that have been achieved in violation of human rights and without free prior informed consent; and (iii) emission reductions that have had significant negative social or environmental impact" will not be registered under national carbon markets mechanisms.
+EXAMPLES OF TEXT: KENYA CLIMATE CHANGE (AMENDMENT) ACT (2023) Section 23A(d) states that "(ii) emissions reductions that have been achieved in violation of human rights and without free prior informed consent; and (iii) emission reductions that have had significant negative social or environmental impact" will not be registered under national carbon markets mechanisms.

+41 Philippines Supplemental Guidelines on Free and Informed Consent for forest carbon projects and other related activities, 2024.